 Spindles

-Choose from oak spindles for a chic, timeless finish, pine spindles for a versatile and cost-effective option, or metal spindles for a modern look.
+Choose from oak spindles for a chic, timeless finish, pine spindles for a versatile and cost-effective option, white-primed spindles for hassle-free painting, or metal spindles for a modern look.
 Our collection of balusters offers a variety of designs so you can choose the right fit for your new staircase build or renovation.
-You can also shop for matching newel posts and handrails.
+You can also shop for complementing newel posts and handrails.

 When choosing spindles, think about the atmosphere you want your staircase to create.
-Wooden balusters, like oak or pine, can add warmth and a sense of tradition, while metal balusters create a clean, contemporary look with minimal upkeep.
+Timber balusters, such as oak or pine, add warmth and a traditional feel, while black metal spindles create a clean, contemporary look with minimal upkeep.

-Consider the size and shape of your staircase, the level of traffic it will see, and how the spindles will complement your handrails and overall decor.
-Opting for something practical with a design you love ensures your balusters not only support the structure but adds to the style of your home for years to come.
+Consider the size and shape of your staircase, and how the spindles will complement your handrails and overall decor.
+Opting for something practical with a design you love ensures your spindles add to the style of your home for years to come.

 Spindle FAQs